yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

 This section covers deployment for a single region/zone (or a single data center/rack).
 Execute the following steps on each of the instances.

-## Run yb-tserver with command line parameters
+## Run YB-TServer with command line parameters

-- Run `yb-tserver` as below.
-Note that all the master addresses have to be provided as a flag.
-For each yb-tserver, replace the rpc bind address flags with the private IP of the host running the yb-tserver.
+- Run the YB-TServer service (`yb-tserver`) as shown here.
+Note that all of the master addresses have to be provided using the `--tserver_master_addrs` parameter.
+For each YB-TServer, replace the RPC bind address flags with the private IP of the host running the YB-TServer.

 For the full list of flags, see the [yb-tserver Reference](../../../admin/yb-tserver/).